UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 Furthermore, every play specifies an `Applicable` and `Invariant` condition.
 These are used to determine what plays should be run at what time, and when a Play should terminate.

 `Applicable` indicates when a `Play` can be started.
 For example, we would not want to start a `Defense Play` if our team is in possession of the ball.
 The `Invariant` condition is a condition that must always be met for the `Play` to continue running.
 If this condition ever becomes false, the current `Play` will stop running and a new one will be chosen.
-For example, once we start running a friendly `Corner Kick` play, we want the `Play` to continue running as long as the enemy team does not have possession of the bali.
+For example, once we start running a friendly `Corner Kick` play, we want the `Play` to continue running as long as the enemy team does not have possession of the ball.

 ## Navigation
 The `Navigator` is responsible for path planning and navigation.
 Once our strategy has decided what it wants to do, it passes the resulting [Intents](#intents) to the `Navigator`.
 The `Navigator` is then responsible for breaking down the [Intents](#intents) and turning them into [Primitives](#primitives).

-Most [Intents](#intents) are easy to break down into  [Primitives](#primitives), and can typically just be converted directly without having to do any extra work.
+Most [Intents](#intents) are easy to break down into [Primitives](#primitives), and can be converted directly without having to do any extra work.
+These are called `DirectPrimitiveIntent`s and are directed converted by the `Navigator`.

 However, some [Intents](#intents) like the `MoveIntent` rely on the navigator to implement more complex behaviour like obstacle avoidance.
-This is where the "Navigation" part of the `Navigator` comes in.
+These are called `NavigatingIntent`s and the `Navigator` passes these into the `NavigatingPrimitiveCreator` to do "Navigation"

-In order for a robot to move to the desired destination of a `MoveIntent`, the Navigator will use various path-planning algorithms to find a path across the field that does not collide with any robots or violate any restrictions set on the `MoveIntent`.
-The Navigator then translates this path into a series of `MovePrimitives`, which are sent to the robot sequentially so that it follows the planned path across the field.
+In order for a robot to move to the desired destination of a `NavigatingIntent`, the Navigator will use various path-planning algorithms to find a path across the field that does not collide with any robots or violate any restrictions set on the `NavigatingIntent`.
+The `NavigatingPrimitiveCreator` then translates this path into a series of `Primitives`, which are sent to the robot sequentially so that it follows the planned path across the field.

 ### Path Manager
 The `Path Manager` is responsible for generating a set of paths that don't collide.
 It is given a set of [Path Objective](#path-objective)s and [Path Planner](#path-planner), and it will generate paths using the given path planner and arbitrate between paths to prevent collisions.